Article updated by Beth Delthony August 2014.

 Just an hour or so south of the city of La Serena (La Serena is a 6-7 hour drive north from Santiago) is a tiny peninsula and inlet with two great beach towns and surprisingly delightful weather.
-The area surrounding the towns of Tongoy and Guanaqueros makes up a fishing/beach area that offers visitors lots of sunny days (unlike in other parts of Chile, it is rarely rainy here) and some of the best swimming, sunbathing, and relaxation in Chile.
-While nothing can compare to the beaches of the Caribbean, at these beaches you will find clear water, (mostly) white sand, and some of the warmest water on the Chilean coast.
+The area surrounding the towns of Tongoy and Guanaqueros makes up a fishing/beach area that offers visitors lots of sunny days (unlike in some parts of Chile, it is rarely rainy here) and some of the best swimming, sunbathing, and relaxation in Chile.
+While nothing can compare to the beaches of the Caribbean, at these beaches you will find clear water, (mostly) white sand, and some of the warmest (summer temps range from 14-25C/57-77F) water on the Chilean coast.
 While these towns are more sleepy beach getaways than anything else, you can combine a trip to these beaches with a visit to sites like Punta de Churros, or the Elqui Valley, which are major tourist attractions in the area.

 Playa Socos: Just a 10-20 minute drive south of Playa Blanca, Playa Socos is a popular beach that is great for swimming and is also very accessible by public transport.
 The beach is located just a short walk (5 minutes) from the town center of Tongoy.
 There are many signs leading the way.
 To get there you’ll pass by a market selling juices, jewelry, and other popular beach treats and then encounter a small bridge leading to the beach.
 Once over the bridge, you’ll find yourself on one of the nicest beaches in Chile!
 Activities here include kayaking and volleyball.
 (Note: Tongoy has another beach, Playa Grande, which is much larger but not as nice for swimming).